-By doing (e.g. working through examples)
+By doing (e.g., working through examples)

-materials)

-By listening (e.g. classroom lecture)
+8

-"Being hands-on or using interactive devices is the best way for me to learn.
+By seeing J., reading course materials) "Being hands-on or using interactive devices is the best way for me to learn.
 Technology is important to use because it keeps you current with our daily lives."

 Male, younger teen

 When asked what teachers could do to make learning more fun, helpful and interactive, students responded in a variety of ways.
 Using more technology, more hands-on learning and more individual attention topped the list.

 MOST HELPFUL TOOLS FOR LEARNING